 sudo nft list ruleset

-If UFW is active, you’ll need to allow forwarding in /etc/ufw/sysctl.conf (set net/ipv4/ip_forward=1) and add your FORWARD rules to /etc/ufw/before.rules.
-If nftables is running, consider writing your rules in nft syntax instead.
-On many VPS images, iptables is a compatibility layer for nftables.
+If nftables is running: On many VPS images, iptables is actually a compatibility layer over nftables.
 Your commands will still work, but it’s worth knowing what’s underneath.
+Consider writing your rules in nft syntax instead if you prefer.

 Start WireGuard